neon-epsilon/chat-cluster/README.md

 ./k8s/create_cluster.sh
 ```

-Build the containers and publish it to the registry:
+Build the containers and publish them to the registry:

 ```bash
 ./k8s/publish_images.sh